 - Loopthrough Delay (EE): Sets delay for live video input in DVE mode.
 This setting is only used for Targa boards.
 This setting applies for all input channels.
 For Matrox, see (Matrox0.VideoIn1.VideoDelayDVE) ...
-Configuration File. - Videoout Ringbuffer: Sets the render buffer for video output.
+Configuration File. - Videout Ringbuffer: Sets the render buffer for video output.
 Helps to prevent frame drops on the video output during execution of commands or loading of objects.
-When enabled the engine will render a number of graphic frames in advance and provide it to the video hardware.
+When enabled the engine will render a number of graphics frames in advance and provide it to the video hardware.
 The number of frames rendered forwardly is defined by the Ringbuffer Size.
-Large buffer sizes will delay the output and increase the input to output delay for video textures. - Ringbuffer size: Sets the size of the Ringbuffer in frames. - Audio Delay Input1 (EE): Delay can be adjusted to synchronize the inputs at the output.
-This only affects Targa boards. - For Matrox, see the configuration file and SECTION MATROX_CONFIG's Matrox0.AudioIn1.AudioDelayDVE setting. - Audio Delay Input2 (EE): Delay can be adjusted to synchronize the inputs at the output.
-This only affects Targa boards.
+Large buffer sizes will delay the output and increase the input to output delay for video textures. - Ringbuffer size: Sets the size of the Ringbuffer in frames. - Format Codec 1: Enables the codec matching the codec of the Targa board.
+Alternatives are MPEG and DV.
+This only applies to video clips. - Format Codec 2: Enables the codec matching the codec of the Targa board.
+Alternatives are MPEG and DV.
+This only applies to video clips. - · Viz Link: Turning Viz Link on has the following effects: - In the VGA version, setting the clip takes immediate effect instead of the command travelling through the ring buffer. - In the VGA version a clip channel set to DVE will play the clip in texture mode. - Activates the asynchronous Command feedback when setting a clip.
+The first answer in this case is a ANSWER DELAYED message to the client and after that, either an error message or a success message is sent back to the client. - A clip which is currently playing in the active player will not be loaded back to back. - DVS Ring Buffer: To have a separate ring buffer setting for DVS (especially for combinations with Matrox DSXLE2), turn this setting on. - Watch Dog Mode: The following options are available: - First Geom Load: Video Out is activated when the first geometry is loaded. - At Startup: Video Out is activated at start up. - First Geom Load/DVE: Video Out is activated when the first geometry is loaded or an input or clip channel is set to DVE. - Watch Dog Reactivation: Turn On to activate the watch dog again if scenes are unloaded from renderer.